Opuntia microdasys var. albispina - Complete Care and Growth Guide

 - Pests: Mealybugs, spider mites, and scale insects can appear.
 Treat with rubbing alcohol, neem oil, or insecticidal soap.

 - Fungal Infections: Caused by excessive humidity or overwatering.
-Ensure good air circulation and keep the plant in dry conditions.
+Ensure good air circulation.

 - Sunburn: Too much direct sun in hot summers can cause pads to turn reddish or develop scars.
 Move to indirect light during peak hours.

 - Cold Damage: If exposed to freezing temperatures, pads may shrivel.
-Keep the plant in a frost-free area during winter.
+Keep in a frost-free area during winter.

 - Glochid Irritation: If glochids stick to skin, use tweezers and adhesive tape to remove them carefully.